 I mean, if things like lube can affect your chances of conceiving, surely a uterus pointing backward can’t be good for pregnancy, right?

 Turns out, the position of your uterus has little to nothing to do with your fertility.
-Fellow of The American Congress of Obstetricians and Gynecologists (FACOG), Dr. Shefali Shastri of Reproductive Medicine Associates of New Jersey (RMANJ) tells Romper that having a tilted or retroverted uterus doesn’t affect you getting pregnant.
+Reproductive endocrinologist (fertility specialist), Dr. Shefali Shastri of the RMA Network tells us that having a tilted, tipped, or retroverted uterus does not affect your fertility or ability to get pregnant.

 “Having a tilted uterus is a normal anatomical variant, similar to being either right or left-handed, and it doesn’t affect a woman’s chance of conception,” Shastri says.
 “The goal of the sperm reaching the uterus and the fallopian tubes is dependent on the sperm quality and cervical and tubal integrity, not the tilt of the uterus.”